01 Dec Content Atomization and Social Media Strategy

 When you create your content pieces, remember to have those content pieces link back to one another when it makes sense to do so.
 For example, with a series on gauge, each blog exploring the different aspects of gauge should link back to the first “What is Gauge?” blog post.
 However a customer may find your atomized piece of content, you want to be sure it’s easy for them to dig deeper into that content via the other pieces you’ve created.

-Want help creating atomized content?
+Want help creating atomized content as part of your social media strategy?
 Contact us today to get started!